hashicorp/nomad/website/source/guides/integrations/consul-connect/index.html.md

  - Consul ACLs are not yet supported.
  - Only the Docker, exec, and raw exec drivers support network namespaces and Connect.
+ - Variable interpolation for group services and checks are not yet supported.

 [count-dashboard]: /assets/images/count-dashboard.png
 [download]: https://releases.hashicorp.com/nomad/0.10.0-connect1/